Yazoo (band): You and Me Both and disbandment (1983)

-That year, Yazoo split due to personal development reasons.
-Clarke went on to form Erasure, another longer-lasting synth-pop duo, while Moyet embarked on a successful solo career.

 Reflecting in 2008 on the group's split, both Moyet and Clarke agreed that a lack of communication between the pair had been a major reason for the breakdown of the partnership.
 Moyet recalled that Clarke "was creatively very encouraging, very open to hearing my ideas for songs.
 The thing I found difficult was the lack of warmth.
 I wanted to feel more likeable, and you can't feel likeable if someone doesn't want to interact with you."
 Clarke admitted that "I lacked the life-skills of communication in a relationship.
 I felt confident in the studio, but starting a chat with somebody ..."
 He put it down to the fact that because the duo became popular so rapidly, there had never been any time to build up a personal relationship between them: "It all happened very fast and because we hadn't been in a band for years, playing in clubs, it was very much just a working relationship—we never had the chance to bond.
 We never really knew each other.
 Not really ...
 The fact that we never talked, never socialised together, meant that when problems came up we didn't know how to communicate and sort things out."
 Moyet added that their differing personalities had not helped matters, saying, "He was, I think, sad at the time after leaving Depeche and remote, a bit angry, but it was all internalised.
 Whereas I was this disaffected, slightly aggressive ex-punk rocker where nothing was internalised.
 I was probably quite difficult to be around."